Protect Natural Teeth with Metal-free Dental Crowns

 Who is a candidate for a porcelain dental crown?

 Ceramic teeth replacements such as crowns are often used in a variety of situations.
 Below are a few ways of how a dental crown is utilized by Dr. Glenn A. MacFarlane:

 - To cover a dental implant used to replace a single tooth

 - To protect a tooth that has recently had endodontic therapy, which weakens the tooth structure with time

 - To add an extra layer of strength to a tooth that has had a large area of decay that compromises the tooth

 - To join to false teeth called pontics to create a porcelain dental bridge

-Call your Red Bank, NJ dentist now!
+Call your Red Bank, New Jersey dentist now!

 If you are considering restorations that look and function like natural teeth, metal-free dental crowns may be suitable for you!
 Call The Center for Holistic Dental Medicine at (732) 517-7785 to request a consultation visit with our team and learn more about porcelain dental crowns.
 The office is located at 211 Broad Street, Suite #106.